-Training and Building Machine Learning Models
+Training Models for Machine Learning

 As we presented in our previous Authoritative Guide to Data Labeling, machine learning (ML) has revolutionized both state of the art research, and the ability of businesses to solve previously challenging or impossible problems in computer vision and natural language processing.
 Predictive models, trained on vast amounts of data, now have the ability to learn and detect patterns reliably, all without being specifically programmed to execute those tasks.